 The report points out that it is particularly worrisome that Pakistan earns its lowest marks, with no sign of improvement, in the most basic areas of competitiveness, namely infrastructure, health and primary education, and the macro economic environment.

-In order to benefit from the scale advantages associated with its significant market size, Pakistan will have to decrease regulatory rigidities in the labour market and reduce barriers to domestic and foreign competition in order to render the markets for goods and
+In order to benefit from the scale advantages associated with its significant market size, Pakistan will have to decrease regulatory rigidities in the labour market and reduce barriers to domestic and foreign competition in order to render the markets for goods and services more efficient.